Before You Get Started

 This is slightly more sophisticated folding technique.
 Press the edge of the menstrual cup to a point with the thumb down (and inside).
 The major advantage of this method: The tension created causes the cup to unfold more readily after insertion.

-If you wear it and it doesn't leak then all is well!
+If you wear it and it doesn't leak or hurt then all is well!

 You should plan to remove and clean your MeLuna at least every 8-12 hours.
-Wearing your cup too long without cleaning can result in odors.
+Wearing your cup too long without cleaning can result in odors and bacterial growth.

 For most users, is not necessary to empty the MeLuna every time you use the bathroom.
 Some may find their core muscles push the cup out during bowel movement or that the cup impacts urination.
 In those cases feel free to take the cup out beforehand.
 Everybody is different and you should use the approach that works best for you!

-TPE menstrual cup respond to temperature.
-That means if you are having trouble getting our cup too pop open you can firm it up a bit with cold water until you get the hang of it.
+TPE menstrual cups respond to temperature.
+That means if you are having trouble getting our cup to pop open you can firm it up a bit with cold water until you get the hang of it.
 The same holds true if you feel your cup is a tad too firm.

 Simply warm it up in warm water to make it a little squishier before inserting.